ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 __Solving Nonlinear Equations with Iterative Methods:__
 __Solvers and Examples in Julia__

-__Testing github actions: Working now.
-The next tag is the bit test.__

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

 This is version 0.3.0.

 This version will feature
 __Chapter 3__, Newton-Krylov solvers.

-I at work on the examples and the GMRES and BiCGStab solvers.
-I write my own Krylov solvers so they will communicate with the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).
-The nonlinear part won't be so bad once the linear solvers do what I want.
+I am writing my own Krylov solvers so they will communicate with the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).

+Version 0.3.0 has

+1. GMRES linear solver, __kl_gmres.jl__
+2. Newton-Krylov solver, __nsoli.jl__
+   a) uses the line search from Chapter 2
+3. The examples from FA1 that I plan to keep

+Version 0.3.1 will get

+0. GMRES(m)
+1. PTC
+2. BiCGstab linear solver

+Version 0.3.2 comes out when the notebook is done and everything works.

+Version 0.3.3 happens when the chapter is done for the print book and the maps print <--> notebook are complete.

 ## Scalar Equations: Chapter 1